ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 And we correctly get `604.4`.

 Now we want to add functionality for multiplicative operations such as times and divide.
-For this, we can create a new method called 'ParseFactor' and handle the logic in there.
+For this, we can create a new method called `ParseFactor` and handle the logic in there.

 ```
 private double ParseFactor() {